-And here is Landscape Arch, our favorite of the arches.
+And here is Landscape Arch, J’s favorite of the arches.
 You can’t tell from the picture, but it is the longest natural arch in the world, at 290 feet.
 At its narrowest, Landscape is only 6 feet wide.
 It could literally collapse at any time.
 Go see it now!

 Near Landscape Arch are Pine Tree Arch and Tunnel Arch:

 We took a break from arch viewing to have breakfast with Bugsy at the Courthouse Towers overlook:

 and then finished our arch viewing with Turret Arch: